Galleria bus station: History

 Galleria bus station was opened as Morley bus station in August 1972 as the first bus station in the Perth metropolitan area.
+On 20 August 1972, an express bus route from the bus station to the central business district was introduced, the first of a series of such routes radiating from the central business district to suburban bus stations.
+The route was described as an "experiment".

 The current bus station was opened on 1 July 1994 by Stephen Smith, the federal member for Perth.
 The ceremony was also attended by Eric Charlton, the state government's Minister for Transport.

 The bus station was renamed Galleria bus station on 9 December 2024.
 It was renamed following the opening of the similarly named Morley railway station and bus interchange on the south-eastern edge of the suburb on Tonkin Highway and Broun Avenue.

 While there has never been a park and ride facility at the Galleria bus station, bus passengers would generally use an adjacent carpark at the Galleria Shopping Centre.
 However, in 2011 the centre started chaining off this carpark, leaving passengers with no parking at one of the busiest bus stations in Perth.
-As of 2024, the shopping centre enforces a three hour parking limit.
+As of 2024, the shopping centre enforces a three-hour parking limit.